City-of-Helsinki/youth-membership-admin-ui/README.md

 The `ci` variant of `browser-test` is ran against a headless browser, making it suitable for CI environments.

-Browser tests are configured to run with GitHub actions during each weekday with the `browser-test:ci` command.
+Browser tests are configured to run on DevOps test and review pipelines with the `browser-test:ci` command.

+The `wsl2win` variant of `browser-test` is run with Wsl which uses the Windows Chrome browser.

 ## Setting up development environment locally with docker